pablosky21/customerPoints/README.md

 # customerPoints
 restapi return the points of the client by buy in retail

+For install the program you need to run the command "mvn clean install"

+For run test run the next command "mvn test"

 this api work with embedded database H2 this is the data set for the program

 ```